DD155/visualize.fm/README.md

   <br>
 </h1>

-<h4 align="center">A data visualization web application for [Last.fm](https://www.last.fm/) users to learn more about their listening habits.
+<h4 align="center">A data visualization web application for <a href="https://www.last.fm/" target="_blank">Last.fm</a> users to learn more about their listening habits.
 Created to learn more about Next.js and D3 </h4>

 [Add Gif of Use Cases Later]